NASW Chapters

 Brenda Rosen headshots

-Brenda Rosen has implemented NASW Chapter communications and outreach in Kentucky on behalf of the Connect to End COVID-19 Campaign and hosted a MI-SBIRT Training (2022) in collaboration with the UT Austin HBRT team.
+Brenda Rosen implemented NASW Chapter communications and outreach in Kentucky on behalf of the Connect to End COVID-19 Campaign and hosted a MI-SBIRT Training (2022) in collaboration with the UT Austin HBRT team.

 When we hosted the Connect to End COVID-19 MI-SBIRT training, we had a great turnout.
 We had a lot of people who worked in healthcare and in schools, who really wanted to connect and have an opportunity to learn.
 Social workers shared the impact of COVID-19 on them personally and professionally and how the information they were learning was pivotal in bringing back to their agencies.